fishjam-dev/react-native-client-sdk/README.md

 1. Go to Membrane's server demo repo: https://github.com/membraneframework/membrane_videoroom.
 Follow instructions there to setup and run demo server.
 2. Clone the repo
 3. ```
-   $ cd example
+   cd example
-   $ yarn
+   yarn
    ```
 4. In App.ts replace server url with your server's url.
 5. `yarn run android` or `yarn run ios` or run project from Android Studio / Xcode just like every RN project.
 Note that simulators won't work, you have to test on real device for camera and screensharing to run.

 # Usage

+> [!IMPORTANT]
-Important note!!
-Since version 7.4.0 call function `initializeWebRTC()` once in your app before using any other functionality.
+> Since version 7.4.0, you need to call function `initializeWebRTC()` once in your app before using any other functionality.

 Start with connecting to the membrane webrtc server.
 Use `useWebRTC()` hook to manage connection: